CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/quality-control.md

 ### Navigating the file system

-In the Nuvolos system, the data is stored in a different way, please make sure to add the following at the beginning of all the data file paths for the _entire_ tutorial.
+In the Nuvolos system, the data is stored in a different way, please make sure to add the following at the beginning of all the /data file paths for the _entire_ tutorial.

     /space_mounts/omics_data/

+so for example the command

+    zcat /data/reads/sample_0.fq.gz | head

+needs to become

+    zcat  /space_mounts/omics_data/data/reads/sample_0.fq.gz | head

+but the command

+    mkdir fastqc_untrimmed_reads

+remains unchanged (since its not dealing with any of the /data files)

 ## FastQ format